chulminy/JTRP_Project/ImgCollection/guideline_img_collection.md

 4. Close-up images easily get wrong due to insufficient overlap.
 5. The wall areas is recommended to be at the center of the images and take up more than 75% of images ares.
 6. Small horizontal or vertical angles (less than 20~30 degree) are allowed but great care should be taken when you take objects are not on the same plane (see figure 6).
+7. Images should be captured at different locations, not by angle rotation.

 ### Image collection strategy